bloom-housing/bloom/docs/Styling2ndGen.md

 Like in many cases already through the UI component library, defining class names within the component's (S)CSS file is usually preferred over using numerous utility classes within the component's HTML/JSX.

-A 2nd-gen component may also define component-specific CSS variables which are "exported" if you will for easy customizabilty via a site-specific stylesheet.
+A 2nd-gen component will typically define component-specific CSS variables which are "exported" if you will for easy customizabilty via a site-specific stylesheet.
 For example, the `PageHeader` component utilizes several component tokens like `--background-color` and `--title-font-size`.
 Customizing the component via these tokens is as simple as creating a new site-specific stylesheet:

 ```css
 .page-header {